Publications

 IEEE International Joint Conference on Neural Networks, 2022

-Nonstationary environments Continual learning
+Nonstationary environments

 Understanding Catastrophic Forgetting of Gated Linear Networks in Continual Learning